kristoferlund/ic-siwe/packages/ic-use-siwe-identity/README.md

 The `prepareLoginStatus` state variable can be used to indicate the status of the prepare login process.
 Errors that occur during the prepare login process are stored in the `prepareLoginError` state variable.

 > [!IMPORTANT]
-> Be sure to call `prepareLogin` again on wallet change, as the SIWE message is signed using the user's Ethereum wallet.
+> Be sure to call `prepareLogin` again on wallet change, as the SIWE message is unique to the Ethereum address of the user.
+If the user changes their wallet, the SIWE message will be invalid and a new one must be requested.

 ```jsx
 const { isConnected, address } = useAccount(); // Wagmi hook